Blursoftwares/HTML/CSS Building Blocks/README.md

 - **Units and sizing**: How big or small do we want things to be?
 We’ll learn ways to measure, like using pixels or percentages!
 - **Styling backgrounds and borders**: We'll decorate the space behind things (the background) and the lines around them (the border).
 - **Debugging CSS**: Sometimes things go wrong, and we’ll learn how to **find and fix mistakes** in our CSS.

+## Introduction
+Now that you’ve learned the basics of CSS, like how to **decorate** your webpage, it’s time to explore more fun stuff!

 >[!note]
 >By the end of this module, you will have a big **toolkit** for making your webpage look super cool!